sdiv0503/FitTrack/docs/SELF-HOSTING.md

-# Self-Hosting Workout-Cool
+# Self-Hosting fittrack

-Deploy **Workout-Cool** on your own server using Docker.
+Deploy **fittrack** on your own server using Docker.
 This guide provides two deployment options with step-by-step instructions.

 ---